 It's really up to you.
 If there are only two of you (no guests) and hour may be just perfect.
 I do require over a certain amount of guests that you hire me for additional time.
 More guests, more shots that need to be taken.

-I've assisted hundreds of brides/grooms with setting up their full day wedding timelines and would be happy to do the same for you.
-The average wedding is about 4-6 hours.
+I've assisted hundreds of couples with setting up their full day wedding timelines and would be happy to do the same for you.
+The average wedding is about 4-7 hours.
 Maybe you'd prefer a first look and not getting ready photos?
 Maybe the bride would like to do a first look with her father?
 More bride/groom time in two different locations?
 Maybe your wedding party has two people versus 20?
-Let's chat!
+Let's talk about your needs.

 Things just happen - I totally understand this.
 For this reason, I'm usually ok with staying an extra hour if needed.
 We can decide at the end of our time together if you'd like to hire me for an additional hour.